 What does vitamin C serum do?

 Vitamin C, also called L-ascorbic acid, is a key nutrient that plays an important role in our general health.
-We get our essential doses of vitamin C through the foods we eat every day, but can applying a vitamin C serum directly onto the skin have additional skincare, health, and aesthetic benefits?
+We get our essential doses of vitamin C through the foods we eat every day, but can applying a vitamin C serum directly onto your skin have additional skincare, health, and aesthetic benefits?

-GP Dr Ginni Mansberg, skin expert and founder of ESK Skincare, explains why the skincare industry is keen to use vitamin C:
+She explains why the skincare industry is keen to use vitamin C:

 Anti-ageing

-"In its purest, most evidence-based form, L-ascorbic acid is an anti-oxidant - a substance that may prevent or delay some types of cell damage.
-This is probably why it's so good at reducing premature aging.
-It's effective at protecting the skin from sun-induced skin changes that we see in the skin as we age.
-That also includes damage from sunburn, which vitamin C can help to prevent," says Mansberg.
-She adds that vitamin C also supports collagen production, which helps to reduce fine lines, wrinkles, and improve skin texture.
+"In its purest, most evidence-based form, L-ascorbic acid is an anti-oxidant - a substance that may prevent or delay some types of cell damage," says Mansberg.
+"This is probably why it's so good at reducing premature ageing.
+It's effective at protecting our skin from sun-induced skin changes that we see in the skin as we age.
+That also includes damage from sunburn, which vitamin C can help to prevent."

 Healthy skin barrier and hydration